English invasion of Scotland (1482): Lauder Bridge

 The Scottish army of James III got no further south than Lauder Bridge, to the west of Gloucester's route, where there was some kind of mutiny involving Archibald, Earl of Angus.
-The exact events at Lauder are unclear, but chronicles relate that some of the king's favourites including the architect Robert Cochrane, merchant Thomas Preston, his tailor James Hommyll, and the composer William Roger were hanged from the bridge.
+The exact events at Lauder are unclear, but later chronicles relate that some of the king's favourites including the architect Robert Cochrane, merchant Thomas Preston, his tailor James Hommyll, and the composer William Roger were hanged from the bridge.
+The existence of some of these favourites as described is doubtful.

-James III was brought back to Edinburgh on 22 July.
+James III was brought back to Edinburgh on 22 July 1482.
 There were now three clear factions in Scotland; Albany's party, the loyalists, and the Lauder mutineers.
 The Queen at Stirling with Prince James may also have had independent influence.
 A London merchant, George Cely, wrote a letter with exaggerated news of the campaign in July;"the Dewke of Albany ys comyn ynto Ynglond and he has sworne to Kyngys good grace, and the King hasse sent hym ynto Scottland wyth 60,000 men yn iii battelles and many lordys of Ynglond wyth hym, ...
 Wythyn an monyth ther hasse ben about 44 townus and velagys brent en Scottlond and many lordys takyn and slayne, Donfryss ys brent."